6 Natural Remedies for Swollen Feet and Ankles

 - Soak your feet for at least three more minutes.

-- This contrast between hot and cold water promotes circulation in your feet and ankles to reduce inflammation.
+- This contrast between hot and cold water boosts circulation in your feet and ankles, helping reduce inflammation.
+Cold water is also a good natural pain-reliever.

 - 3 tablespoons of fresh mint leaves (30 g)